krishnamanaiducloud/Goldilocks/README.md

     </a>
 </div>

-Goldilocks is a utility that can help you identify a starting point for resource requests and limits.
+Goldilocks is a utility that can help you identify a starting point for resource requests and limits.This is just clone/fork of the original Goldilocks.

 # Documentation
 Check out the [documentation at docs.fairwinds.com](https://goldilocks.docs.fairwinds.com/)